 I was laid off in 2001, a victim of the "dot-bomb".
 While between jobs I was developing the network infrastructure for two startups, working for sweat equity nights and weekends.
 During the day I was providing contract Information Technology service to a loan office which was rapidly expanding and at night I was going to community college to finally get my CS degree.
 It was a struggle but I was extremely happy.
 By mid 2004 I had resumed life with my dream career, my beautiful wife, our house by the beach where we could walk to surf together for our anniversary.
 I was bullet proof, on top of the world and about to reach the moon.
 At that time I was ready to begin the next phase of marriage and become a father.
 But then I was visited by random misfortune from which there is no evasion or escape.
 Thanks to quick action on the part of my local doctors I was very quickly under the care of the UCSF ALS clinic where after exhaustive testing the only remaining diagnosis was ALS.
 I was hoping for cancer, even HIV, as those conditions have treatments.
 But I drew the short straw.
 Once diagnosed there was nothing the clinic could do except chart my decline and offer relief from symptoms.
 There is no treatment of any kind.
 It's a death sentence.

 Slowly everything drifted away.
 I had to give up the beach cottage (which, being perched on a hill, had many stairs) for a single level ranch-style well back from the ocean.
 Eventually I lost my ability to hold a steering wheel and was forced to relinquish my car.
 And in early 2008 after a hospital stay for a choking spell I officially resigned at work and turned control over to my replacement.
 By that time I had become active in the online ALS community and decided to devote my skills to that.
 I had been bringing research to my local support group but as my ability to speak and travel faded I transitioned to my blog.
 In mid-2008 I underwent a tracheotomy to accommodate the machine that now breathes for me, and thus the last of my independence faded away.
-I am now totally paralyzed (quadriplegic) and dependent on a machine for even breath.
-Everything I had built, bought, saved, or enjoyed in my life was taken from me or consumed by this disease.
+Eventually even my most treasured achievement, my marriage, was shattered under the strain.